-Our Pre-Kinder (3-year-old) classes are capped at 22 children per class with 2 educators (including a University-trained Early Childhood Teacher and a Diploma or Cert III trained educator).
+Our 3 year old kindergarten classes are capped at 22 children per class with at least 2 educators (including a University-trained Early Childhood Teacher and a Diploma or Cert III trained educator).

-Our Kinder (4 year old) classes have between 22 and 27 children per class.
-For a class of 22 there will be 2 educators (University-trained Early Childhood Teacher and Diploma or Cert III trained educator) and in a class between 23 and 27 there will be 3 educators (including a University-trained Early Childhood Teacher, a Diploma trained educator and a Diploma or Cert III trained educator).
+Our 4 year old kindergarten classes have 26 children per class with 3 educators (including a University-trained Early Childhood Teacher, a Diploma trained educator and a Diploma or Cert III trained educator).

 Snack and Lunch are key aspects of our daily routine, not only to ensure that your child has a good level of energy to enjoy their Kinder experience, but equally as importantly, these are critical times for their social and language development!

-The Kinder programs enjoy lunch time eating as a full group, sometimes inside, or if the weather is suitable we will use our picnic tables or sit on picnic mats on the grass in the sunshine!
+The 4 year old kinder programs enjoy lunch time eating as a full group, sometimes inside, or if the weather is suitable we will use our picnic tables or sit on picnic mats on the grass in the sunshine!

 Families are asked to supply food for their child and Geelong West Kindergarten is proud of their Healthy Food policy.